-OVERVIEW: Park is a progressive family foundation based in Ithaca, NY, that in recent years has become a hero among fracking opponents.
-It supports work to ensure drinking water in the United States is clean, affordable, accessible, and protected.
-Park has geographic interest in the eastern U.S., specifically, New York State and North Carolina.
+OVERVIEW: Park is a progressive family foundation that supports work to ensure drinking water in the United States is clean, affordable, accessible, and protected.
+Park geographically prioritizes grantmaking to the eastern U.S., specifically, New York State and North Carolina.

-IP TAKE: Park is a unique freshwater funder in that it doesn’t support individual rivers or watersheds.
-It’s more interested in general water protection, advocacy, and policy.
+IP TAKE: Park is a unique freshwater funder in that it does notsupport individual rivers or watersheds.
+It prioritizes general water protection, advocacy, and policy.

-One of the best things about the Park Foundation is that, for such a substantial funder, it is relatively proposal and grantee friendly.
-Grants typically hover around $50,000, but range quite a bit, as low as four figures.
-Most large grants don't exceed $100,000, and the foundation makes rare grants in the millions for its scholarship programs.
+Park grants typically however around $50,000, but range a bit.
+Most large grants do not exceed $100,000, and the foundation makes rare grants in the millions for its scholarship programs.
 To see a full list of its grantees, click here.

-Park is wide open to proposals with quarterly deadlines, and accept letters of inquiry or just preliminary phone calls and emails to program staff.
+Park accepts proposals with quarterly deadlines, and accepts letters of inquiry or just preliminary phone calls and emails to program staff.
 The foundation does not currently accept emailed or faxed proposals.
 This is of course, subject to change in the future.
 It does recommend potential new grantees send LOIs first, and, of course, stay within program interests to save everyone time.
 Grantseekers can find information regarding submission deadlines here.